-Between 2014 and 2018, Dr. Waglé served the National Planning Commission (NPC) in the Government of Nepal for three years, first as Member and then as Vice-Chair.
-As the head of the Government’s apex policy advisory body, he guided the formulation of national development strategies, coordinated policy across the public sector, monitored large projects, led ministerial delegations on the international stage, and steered organizational change.
-In the aftermath of the Nepal earthquake of 2015 and the flood of 2017, Dr. Waglé co-led the Post Disaster Needs Assessments (PDNA) and helped garner pledges for billions of dollars in assistance.
+Between 2014 and 2018, Dr. Waglé served the National Planning Commission (NPC) in the Government of Nepal for three intermittent years, first as Member and then as Vice-Chair.
+As the head of the Government’s apex policy advisory body, Dr. Waglé guided the formulation of national development strategies, coordinated policy across the public sector, monitored large projects, led ministerial delegations on the international stage, and steered organizational change.
+In the aftermath of the devastating Nepal earthquake of 2015 and the flood of 2017, he co-led the Post Disaster Needs Assessments (PDNA) and helped garner pledges (of billions of US dollars) for reconstruction.

-Dr. Waglé is Chairman of the Institute for Integrated Development Studies (IIDS), a South Asian policy think tank established in 1979.
-He sits on the Senate of Kathmandu University and advises several non-profit organizations.
-He is a member of the World Bank’s South Asia Championing and Visioning Process, and a member of the Governing Council of Future Earth in South Asia.
-He has undertaken short-term assignments at the Asian Development Bank (Manila) and the International Trade Center (Geneva).
-In 1999-2000 he served as South Asia editor of Harvard Asia Quarterly.
+Swarnim Waglé sits on the Senate of Kathmandu University and advises several non-profit organizations.
+He is an eminent member of the World Bank’s South Asia Championing and Visioning Process.
+Having undertaken short-term assignments at the Asian Development Bank (Manila) and the International Trade Center (Geneva), he also served as South Asia editor of Harvard Asia Quarterly in 1999-2000.

-Swarnim Waglé holds a PhD in Economics from the Australian National University, an MPA in International Development (MPA/ID) from Harvard University, and a BSc (Econ) from the London School of Economics.
+Swarnim Waglé holds a doctorate in economics from the Australian National University, Master’s in International Development (MPA/ID) from Harvard University, and BSc (Econ) from the London School of Economics.